 Alliance, Nebraska: Carhenge

-The Druids got nowhere near the prairie of the Nebraska panhandle, but they would've felt at home here, at a Stonehenge replica made of junked cars.
+The Druids got nowhere near the prairie of the Nebraska panhandle, but they might've felt at home here, at a Stonehenge replica made of junked cars.
 Roadsideamerica.com Report...

 Visitor Tips and News About Carhenge

 You can leave your mark on some of the cars (they ask that you don't graffiti the main attraction).
 Bring your own pen![Stacey, 07/02/2014]

 Carhenge gift shop is now open on Saturdays.
 It has soda and snacks as well as Carhenge souvenirs.[Brent Thompson, 07/24/2013]

 I went to Carhenge in the summer.
 If you go then, make sure to bring water and sunscreen.
 The replica is very accurate to Stonehenge.

 I suggest bringing the whole family.
 They'll love it![Barber Family, 07/30/2010]

 Yes, we too have been blinded and dessicated in the awesome radiance that is Carhenge.